The Society of Folk Dance Historians (SFDH)

 In San Diego he founded the San Diego Folk Ensemble, a group of thirty dancers and musicians who presented concerts around the region from 1983 until 1990.

-He has taught Dance History and Dance History I, Introduction to Dance, Dance in World Cultures, Pedagogy fo Folk and Ballroom Dance, University Dance Company, Workshop in Folk Dance Production, Survey of Dance Notation, Ethnic Dance Forms, Hostorical and Contemporary Social Dance, Beginning Folk Dance, Intermediate Folk Dance, Advanced Folk Dance, Clog Dancing, Russian Folk Dance, Beginning Ballroom Dance, Intermediate Ballroom Dance, Beginning Ballet, Dance Internship, Special Studies in Dance, and a graguate course in Dance Ethnology and Research.
+He taught Dance History and Dance History I, Introduction to Dance, Dance in World Cultures, Pedagogy fo Folk and Ballroom Dance, University Dance Company, Workshop in Folk Dance Production, Survey of Dance Notation, Ethnic Dance Forms, Hostorical and Contemporary Social Dance, Beginning Folk Dance, Intermediate Folk Dance, Advanced Folk Dance, Clog Dancing, Russian Folk Dance, Beginning Ballroom Dance, Intermediate Ballroom Dance, Beginning Ballet, Dance Internship, Special Studies in Dance, and a graguate course in Dance Ethnology and Research.

 This page © 2018 by Ron Houston.